 Modern adhesives and bonding techniques are the driving force of biomimetic dentistry.

-With traditional dentistry we had to destroy healthy tooth structure in order to accomodate a new restoration.
+With traditional dentistry we had to destroy healthy tooth structure in order to accommodate a new restoration.
 In other words, we had to destroy in order to create.
 Now we are able to bond or glue teeth back together and even add missing parts of the tooth reliably without removing volumes of precious tooth structure.
 It has the added value of sealing the tooth from bacterial infection.
 This has mostly eliminated the need for painful and destructive crowns and root canal treatment with its associated pins, posts, slots, grooves and other non-adhesive retention features.

 Our group's philosophy is "less dentistry is the best dentistry", or, better said: "There is no dentistry like no dentistry."
 Much of the amputation of tooth structure can be eliminated with modern science and medicaments.
-Periodontal disease and caries (decay) can be eliminated with modern therapies, hygiene, and proper home care.
+Periodontal disease and caries (tooth decay) can be eliminated with modern therapies, hygiene, and proper home care.
 Such therapies can reduce periodontal problems and tooth infections without significant resection of tissue.
-If decay or old fillings exist, they can be treated with the most conservative materials and techniques.
-We can say that preservation and conservation lie at the heart of biomimetic dentistry.
+If tooth decay or old fillings exist, they can be treated with the most conservative materials and techniques.
+We can say that tooth preservation and dental conservation lie at the heart of biomimetic dentistry.
 The heart of the tooth is the pulp, which is the brain of the tooth.
 Preserving the pulp is vital to the patient’s lifelong dental experience.
 The economic implications of not needing the advanced, invasive care seen in traditional (amputational) dentistry, have profound positive effects on people’s lives.
 We can now help patients create a healthy and happy mouth with simple, and often painless techniques!